-- Girl Scout Daisies: 5-12 girls - Girl Scout Cadettes: 5-25 girls
+• Girl Scout Juniors: 5-25 girls

+• Girl Scout Cadettes: 5-25 girls

-- Girl Scout Brownies: 5-20 girls - Girl Scout Seniors: 5-30 girls
+• Girl Scout Seniors: 5-30 girls

-- Girl Scout Juniors: 5-25 girls - Girl Scout Ambassadors: 5-30 girls
+• Girl Scout Ambassadors: 5-30 girls

 A Girl Scout troop/group must have at minimum five girls and two approved adult volunteers.
-Double-check the volunteer-to-girl ratio chart on page 83 to make sure you've got the right amount of coverage for your troop!
+Double-check the volunteer-to-girl ratio chart to make sure you've got the right amount of coverage for your troop!
 Adults and girls registering in groups of fewer than five girls (or three for CSA troops) and/or two approved, unrelated adult volunteers, at least one of whom is female, will be registered as individual Girl Scouts to more accurately reflect their status and program experience.
 Individual girls are always welcome to participate in Girl Scout activities and events.
 There must be two troop leaders registered with each troop.